ppibburr/mruby-javascriptcore/README.md

                                        # in ./src/lib_path.rb
                                        # ie, /usr/lib/libjavascriptcoregtk-1.0.so.0
                                        # or /usr/lib/libwebkitgtk-1.0.so.0
+    # if using rake task 'compile-webkit'
+    # you need to export the paths to where webkitgtk can find gobject, gtk and
+    #  webkit, see ./tools/mruby-webkitgtk/README.md
     rake test; rake clean # optional, currently 2 assertions should fail rake compile[/path/to/your/script.rb] # an executable is created,
                                           # file basename minus extension